thorpej/c64-rom-326298/README.md

 ## How it works

-the theory of operation of the module is quite simple.
+The theory of operation of the module is quite simple.
 Each of the 3 mask ROMs are connected to the system address bus (A0-A12 for the BASIC and KERNAL ROMs, A0-A11 for the Character ROM), the system data bus, and their own individual chip select, which are controlled by